 An expert pegs the Philips 1280XCC as noisy but says the sound level isn't a deal-breaker; users are a little milder, saying simply that "it does not sound like a weed whacker."
 By way of comparison, the most popular phrase for describing one top Panasonic wet/dry foil shaver is "buzz saw."

 Upkeep for most of the Philips models is relatively simple: Replace the cutting heads (Est. $50) once a year; if you have the 1280XCC or 1250XCC a pack of six Jet Clean cartridges, each of which should last for about 15 cleanings, costs approximately $45.
 If you use the Jet Clean system every day, that works out to a yearly cost of about $180 in refill cartridges alone.
 That said, some users save money by stretching the time between Jet Cleanings.

 Philips models are covered by a generous 45-day money-back guarantee and a full two-year warranty.
 However, Amazon.com users post a fair number of complaints -- regarding the 1250X and 1250XCC in particular -- that they had problems with their Philips Norelco shaver suddenly going dead during the warranty period.
 They say that Philips customer service wasn't always able to help; often, the necessary parts were backordered with no estimated time of arrival.

 If you have the money to spend, the Philips Norelco SensoTouch 3D 1280XCC gives an excellent shave.
-However, design complaints, the high price, and the relatively high cost of ownership keep us from designating the 1280XCC as best reviewed.
-That honor goes to the Remington SR9130, which at about $80 costs much less, yet it still shaves all but the coarsest hair smoothly and quietly.
+However, design complaints, the high price and the relatively high cost of ownership keep us from designating the 1280XCC as best reviewed.
+Instead, we've selected the Philips Norelco SensoTouch 3D 1250X -- which gives a near-identical shave for $100 less -- as the best combination of shaving excellence and value.